 Total Coliform - One sample is taken, per month, at various locations throughout the water system.
 The State of South Dakota and the US Environmental Protection Agency (EPA) set drinking water standards and have determined that the presence of total coliforms is a possible health concern.
 Total coliforms are common in the environment and are generally not harmful themselves.
-The presence of total coliform bacteria in drinking water is an indicator that the water may be contaminated with disease-causing bacteria or that the water well may be susceptible to outside contamination.
+The presence of total coliform bacteria in drinking water is an indicator that the water may be contaminated with disease-causing bacteria or that the well may be susceptible to outside contamination.

 Inorganic Chemicals - Samples are taken every 3 years for groundwater sources (our well) and annually for surface water sources.
-These chemicals include Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Cyanide, Mercury, Nickel, Selenium, Thallium and Fluoride.
+These chemicals include Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Cyanide, Mercury, Nickel, Selenium, Thallium, and Fluoride.
 Some sources of contamination include discharge from petroleum refineries, discharge of drilling wastes, discharge from metal refineries, corrosion of galvanized pipes, discharge from mines, and erosion of natural deposits.
-Inorganic chemicals were tested in 2016.
-Inorganic chemicals are scheduled for testing again in 2019.
+Inorganic chemicals were tested in 2019; no analyte exceeded the regulatory maximum contaminate limit (MCL).

 Asbestos - One representative sample taken from the distribution system every 9 years.
-Likely source of contamination is the decay of asbestos cement water mains and erosion of natural deposits.
-Pine Grove has been granted a waiver for this constituent because our water is non-corrosive and our system contains no asbestos pipe.
+A likely source of contamination is the decay of asbestos cement water mains and erosion of natural deposits.
+Pine Grove has been granted a waiver for asbestos because our water is non-corrosive and our system contains no asbestos pipe.

-Nitrite - One sample taken at each source every three years.
+Nitrite - One sample is taken at each source every three years.
 Sources of contamination include runoff from fertilizer use, leaching from septic tanks, sewage, and erosion of natural deposits.

 Nitrate - Samples are taken annually on groundwater sources and every quarter on surface water sources.
 Sources of contamination include runoff from fertilizer use, leaching from septic tanks, sewage, and erosion of natural deposits.
-The 1-14-2018 test for nitrate detected nitrate at 0.548 mg/L.
+The 01-01-2020 test for nitrate detected nitrate at 0.526 mg/L.

 Radiological - One representative sample is taken every nine (9) years.
-Likely source of contamination is decay and erosion of natural deposits.
+A likely source of contamination is decay and erosion of natural deposits.
 Radionuclides were last tested in 2013.

 Synthetic Organic Contaminants (SOC's) including Pesticides and Herbicides - Samples are taken at each groundwater source every 3 years.
-Sources of contamination include discharge from chemical factories, leaching of certain soils, leaching from insecticides and runoff from herbicides.
+Sources of contamination include discharge from chemical factories, leaching of certain soils, leaching from insecticides, and runoff from herbicides.
 Pine Grove has applied for and has been granted a waiver for some of the SOCs on the groundwater source because this source is not as susceptible to contamination.
 As with most SOC waivers in the Black Hills, this waiver was rescinded in 2005.
-SOC's were sampled and tested in 2016; no SOC's were detected in the 2016 SOC testing.
-Testing for SOCs is scheduled for 2019.
+SOC's were sampled and tested in 2019; no SOC's were detected in the 2019 SOC testing.
+Testing for SOCs is scheduled again for 2022.

 Total Trihalomethanes (TTHM) - One representative sample taken annually for groundwater.
 Surface water is sampled quarterly.
-Source of contamination is the by-product of drinking water chlorination.
+The source of contamination is the by-product of drinking water chlorination.
 Pine Grove is not required to test for trihalomethanes because we do not chlorinate the water at this time.
 A voluntary TTHM test was conducted in September 2013 to ascertain any TTHM concentrations during chlorination activities due to a bacteria sample failure.
 This test showed a TTHM concentration of 6.7 ppb.
 The highest level of TTHM that is allowed in drinking water (the "MCL") is 80 ppb.

-Turbidity - Contamination source is soil runoff.
+Turbidity - The contamination source is usually soil runoff.
 Pine Grove is a groundwater system and does not test for turbidity.